 - What you will need to do (if anything) to prepare for or look for work,

-- Agreeing to tell the DWP about any changes that might affect your benefit,
+- Telling the DWP about any changes that might affect your benefit,

-- If you’re self-employed, you’ll give details of your earnings and allowable expenses every month.
+- If you’re self-employed, giving details of your earnings and allowable expenses every month.

-IMPORTANT: If for any reason you find you can’t do something that you have been asked to do in line with your Claimant Commitment you MUST tell the Job Centre immediately – and keep a record.
-Otherwise you could have some of your Universal Credit ‘sanctioned’ (not paid) – and this could last for anything between a month and – if further sanctions are applied – six months!!!
+IMPORTANT: If for any reason you find you can’t do something that you have been asked to do in line with your Claimant Commitment, you MUST tell the Job Centre immediately – and keep a record.
+Otherwise, you could have some of your Universal Credit ‘sanctioned’ (not paid) – and this could last from anywhere between a month and – if further sanctions are applied – six months.

 How and when do I sign it?
 Do I have any say over what’s in it?